jpoehls/old-zduck-web/_posts/dotnetmigrations/2008-04-24-ruby-on-rails-migrations-for-dotnet.markdown

 before continuing.

 Suffice to say I wanted something like this to use with my .NET applications pretty bad.
-I searched around and couldn’t find anything like this for .NET (without jumping into some full blown OR/M) so I made one myself.
+I searched around and couldn't find anything like this for .NET (without jumping into some full blown OR/M) so I made one myself.

 I call it "DotNetMigrations" and it's as close to the RoR version of migrations